s-bashar/s-bashar.github.io/_projects/Self_Made_SQL_Database_C++/index.md

 ## Storage Components

 I talked about Schema Attributes and Rows above.
 Schema contains attributes and rows contain data modeled from those attributes.
 Each of these classes inherit from a "Storable" class.
 This storable class contains virtual store and load functions.
+Using polymorphism here makes it easy and scalable to store what we want to disk.

 **Draw how storage works.**